-Q. What do you see yourself doing in the future longer-term, and how do you think what you’re doing today will help you toward that goal?
+Q. What do you see yourself doing in the future, and how is what you’re doing today going to help you toward that goal?

 A. I’ll definitely stay in public service the rest of my life.
 Where that takes me, who knows?
 I’m up for re-election in 2014.
 And I’m certainly looking forward to having the opportunity to serve District 4 again in that capacity.
 Beyond that, it’s very hard to say.
 But I do want to stay in public service for the rest of my life.
 This is my life’s work.

-Q. What practical advice can you offer to people who may potentially be interested in public service at some point, as they navigate their career paths today?
+Q. What advice do you have for people who may be interested in exploring public service?

 A. Well, I would say do it.
 Absolutely, unequivocally, we need more young people in politics.
 We need people with all kinds of backgrounds in public service.